 Many training companies were hit hard by the recession because organisations tightened the reins around training budgets to preserve the core of their business.
-And, despite the significant recovery which has taken place over the past seven years or so, prices have have not risen significantly.
+And, despite the significant recovery which has taken place over the past seven years or so, prices have not risen significantly.

-It is common to see large training companies offering significant discounts (particularly for last minute bookings) and there is often room for negotiation, particularly if you are prepared to book more than one course with the same training provider.
+It is common to see large training companies offering significant discounts (particularly for last-minute bookings) and there is often room for negotiation, particularly if you are prepared to book more than one course with the same training provider.

 The perfect time for a contractor to schedule training is generally immediately after finishing a contract.
 It can be unnerving to shell out hundreds (or even thousands) of pounds at a point when you are not earning, of course, but it is important to remember that the right qualifications will significantly improve your chances of securing your next contract.

-It also avoids the psychological “double whammy” that you experience as a contractor when you schedule training in the middle of contract and suffer the cost of the training combined with the notional loss of earnings.
+It also avoids the psychological “double whammy” that you experience as a contractor when you schedule training in the middle of a contract and suffer the cost of the training combined with the notional loss of earnings.

 If you prefer the security of scheduling training while you are “in contract” then it is worthwhile looking at the increasing number of training companies that offer either weekend training or compressed “boot camp” courses.

-Alternatively, if you are really pushed for time and money, then it is worth remembering that fully accredited online courses are becoming increasingly popular.
+Alternatively, if you are really pushed for time and money, then it is worth remembering that fully-accredited online courses are becoming increasingly popular.